madeso/spelsylt3/README.md

 lördag: 0h - watched netflix
 söndag: 0.5h - hello world
 måndag: 0.5h + 1h - made sure aseprite could be used, copied sections with new figlet comments from old project
+tisdag: 3h copied code and assets from old gamejam and removed some old things that won't be used anymore